ivx/ears/README.md

 Ears.stop!
 ```

 It will close and reset the current Bunny connection, leading to all consumers being shut down.
+Also, it will reset the channel.

 ## Documentation